NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Date of first introduction and use

-Those who had wondered why Life Scope A (BSM-5100) configured series was not designed as a modular monitor eventually realized NIHON KOHDEN had already lost the ability to make new modular monitors.
+Those who had wondered why the Life Scope A (BSM-5100) configured series was not designed as a modular monitor eventually conceded NIHON KOHDEN had already lost the ability to make new modular monitors.

 Life Scope A monitor had no reason to keep the MULTI-parameter Unit

 Configured Life Scope A (BSM-5100) series monitors was a shocking and painful sight to behold; it was a monster monitor with plenty of panel space, yet filled with so many yellow shared-use MULTI-parameter sockets.
-It also caught our attention the manufacturer had knowingly added two extra dedicated Temperature sockets to mitigate the socket shortages, fully acknowledging their awareness of the basic facts.
+The manufacturer was fully aware of what they should not doing, otherwise they would not be adding two extra dedicated Temperature sockets to mitigate the socket shortages.
+It was not a design mistake.

 A configured Life Scope A bedside monitor replacing the withdrawn Life Scope M modular monitor implied the company has stopped working on any replacement.
 NIHON KOHDEN has totally given up making modular monitors!